nextcloud/documentation/user_manual/files/access_webgui.rst

 with a local user, group, or any person online with a public link.
 Shared files and folders are labeled with the triangular share icon, and the status *Shared* in the file or folder row.

-..
-Note:: The Shared folder has been removed from new installations of ownCloud
-  7. Shares now appear in the top level of your file tree on your Files page.
-  If you are upgrading from older ownCloud versions you will still have your old Shared folder.
-Your server administrator has the option to change this in the server's ``config.php`` file with the ``'share_folder' =>`` directive.

 To create a local share with other users or groups on your ownCloud server: